-(1) Upon a change in control, performance share units payout a pro-rata portion based on performance level to date and the remainder at target.
-Value of performance share units reflect maximum performance level to date for 2012 and 2013 awards and target performance level to date for 2014 awards based on the closing price of \$73.82 on December 31, 2014 as required by SEC disclosure requirements.
-Performance attained as of December 31, 2014 was at these levels, but actual payments at vesting could be different based on final performance results.
+(2) Upon a change in control, performance share units pay out a pro-rata portion based on the actual performance level to date and the remainder at target.
+Values of the pro-rata portion of performance share units reflect a 67%, 75%, and 0% performance level on December 31, 2016 for 2014, 2015 and 2016 performance awards, respectively.
+The value was based on the closing price of \$62.29 on December 31, 2016 as required by SEC disclosure requirements.
+Performance attained as of December 31, 2016 was at these levels, but actual payments at vesting could be different based on the compensation committee's certification of the final performance results.

-(2) Four of the NEOs would also be entitled to his accumulated retirement benefits in accordance with the provisions of the employees' pension plan and pension restoration plan described under "Pension Benefits" on page 42.
+(3) All of the NEOs would also be entitled to his accumulated retirement benefits in accordance with the provisions of the employees' pension plan and pension restoration plan described under "Pension Benefits" on page 49.